Pennsylvania Agency on Aging resources for seniors and the disabled.

 - Ombudsman – Department of aging centers can receive complaints, investigate and assists in resolving issues about quality of long term and health care.

+Applications are accepted for assistance, and there are local agencies as well.
 Dial 717-541-4214 to reach the association of Pennsylvania Association of Area Agencies on Aging.